 - Panels with a variety of viewpoints and/or that cross silos are preferred.
 The most interesting sessions bring in multiple perspectives.

-- How will your session help the progressive movement move forward?
+- How will your session help move progressive ideas forward?
 Can the case study of your campaign provide lessons for those working on other issues?
-Does your issue or policy discussion inspire activists to take action and provide suggestions on how and where to get started?
+Does your issue or discussion inspire activists to take action and provide suggestions on how and where to get started?